XertroV/nadeoservices-helper/CONTRIBUTING.md

 Each file is separated in categories with folders, for example if I have a route for getting my favorite tracks with the audience `NadeoLiveServices`, then it shoud be on `docs/NadeoLiveServices/Tracks/Favorites/get-favorites.md`

+The file name must be written in kebab-case only.

 It must be in a Markdown (.md) file format and must contain this following data:

 ## 1. A metadata section